The Gene Technology Regulator is a statutory office holder responsible for administering the national regulatory scheme for gene technology.

 The Gene Technology Act 2000 operates in conjunction with other regulatory schemes for food, agricultural and veterinary chemicals, biosecurity, industrial chemicals and therapeutics (APVMA, FSANZ, DAWE, AICIS and TGA) to ensure an integrated approach that covers genetically modified organisms (GMOs) and GM products.

-The OGTR has been established within the Australian Government Department of Health to provide administrative support to the Regulator in the performance of her functions under the Gene Technology Act 2000 and the corresponding State legislation.
+The OGTR has been established within the Australian Government Department of Health and Aged Care to provide administrative support to the Regulator in the performance of her functions under the Gene Technology Act 2000 and the corresponding State legislation.

 The OGTR Service Charter is available to public.